How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 - FAQs

 Your baby rests inside a fluid-filled sac in the uterus.
 This is the amniotic sac, and its fluid is known as amniotic fluid.
 The fluid is important for the safety and health of the foetus growing inside you.
 At times, however, the quantity of amniotic fluid may not be as expected, which could lead to health issues for the little life growing inside you.
-In this article, we shall talk about the functions of amniotic fluid, the possible causes of changes in its volume and tips you could use to increase it.
+In this article, we shall talk about the functions of amniotic fluid, the possible causes of changes in its volume, and tips you could use to increase it.
+At times, when the amniotic fluid is too much, you might also look for ways on how to decrease amniotic fluid naturally.
 Read on to learn more about how to increase and decrease amniotic fluid naturally during pregnancy.

 What Does the Amniotic Fluid Do?

-- Lessen the impact when your baby bumps against the uterine walls
+- Lessen the impact when the fetus bumps against the uterine walls or during a fall

 - Develop the digestive system and lungs of your baby